Embracing our Catholic Identity

 Catholicism at CCSJ

 Calumet College of St. Joseph is a Catholic institution of higher learning informed by the values of its founding religious community, the Missionaries of the Precious Blood (C.PP.S.).
-The mission of the College is to cultivate the academic, spiritual, and ethical development of our students by affirming the inherent dignity of all people, social justice, an ethic of service, student empowerment, opportunity, and lifelong learning.
+The mission of the College is to cultivate the academic, spiritual, and ethical development of our students by affirming the inherent dignity of all people, promoting social justice and an ethic of service, and providing opportunity and empowerment.

 For more information, visit our Mission Page.

 Our students, whether traditional or non-traditional, undergraduate, or graduate, come to Calumet College of St. Joseph to share our commitment to learning as a lifelong endeavor.
 We provide an environment where students are known, can be successful, and belong.
 They come to join a community whose members — faculty, staff, students, trustees, alumni and friends alike — believe that education must encompass the whole person: spiritual and moral as well as intellectual, the heart as well as the mind.
 We strive to keep education accessible for our diverse student population.
 We are able to offer personal attention accessible to students, our student/faculty ratio being 10:1 as well as many student support staff.

 As a Catholic college in the Precious Blood tradition, we are committed to the unfettered pursuit of truth under the mutually illuminating powers of human intelligence and Christian faith.
 Our Catholic identity is expressed in our choices of curricula, our sponsorship of programs and activities devoted to the cultivation of our religious character, our ecumenical outlook, and our support of Catholic beliefs and values.
 Precisely because Catholicism at its best seeks to be inclusive, we are open to all who share our mission and seek the truth about God and the world, and we are firmly committed to academic freedom as the necessary precondition for that search.
 We welcome and benefit enormously from the diversity of seekers within our institution, as we freely choose and celebrate our own Catholic identity.